tropicbliss/tab-grabber/README.md

 This mod uses a custom format based on [regular expressions](https://en.wikipedia.org/wiki/Regular_expression) to show useful information on screen.

+If you try typing text on the formatter, it will be shown in the HUD as is.

+Example:
+A formatter of `abcdef` will show `abcdef` on screen.

+The power of this mod comes from its ability to capture information on the tab menu.
+To do that, surround a regex with curly braces.
+For example, if you want to match a timer on the tab menu like `23:01`, and you want it to show `Timer: 23:01` on the HUD, use `Timer: {\d+:\d+}` as the formatter.
+It's that straightforward!

 Since this is a Java mod, the regex used must be compatible with the stock regex parser that comes with Java.

 To omit unneeded information, capture groups are used to capture only certain parts of the tab menu.